-He plays a wide range of musical genres from classical to jazz and contemporary pop, influenced by artists such as Andres Segovia, Antonio Carlos Jobim, and The Beatles.
-In 2015, he nurtured his affinity for Spanish and Latin guitar music while studying with David Martinez and Adrian Ruis in Granada and Villa-Real, Spain, where Tye visited the historical monuments and homes of his favorite Spanish composers.
-Tye gained profound insight into the muse of Francisco Tarrega’s Recuerdos de la Alhambra while overlooking the Alhambra Palace from his private terrace during the warm summer nights in Andalucia.
+Tye plays a wide range of musical genres from classical to jazz and contemporary pop, influenced by artists such as Andres Segovia, Antonio Carlos Jobim, and The Beatles.
+He gained profound insight while studying flamenco and Spanish classical guitar music with David Martinez and Adrian Ruis in Granada and Villa-Real, Spain, where Tye visited the historical monuments and childhood homes of his favorite Spanish composers.
+He learned Francisco Tarrega’s Recuerdos de la Alhambra while overlooking the Alhambra Palace from his private terrace during the warm summer nights in Andalucia.

 “I was mesmerized the first time I heard classical guitar; the polyphony of Asturias and the tremolo of Recuerdos de la Alhambra sounded like sorcery to my ears.
 I was hooked the moment I embraced the guitar and felt it’s body resonate against my heart,” Tye explains.
 “The guitar has given my life a profound sense of purpose, direction, and companionship.
 We’re like best friends.”

 As a prodigious composer/arranger with over fifty original works and several commissions to his name, Tye is dedicated to expanding the classical guitar repertoire.
 In addition to his solo guitar music, he has composed and premiered many chamber works including his first symphony (guitar parts), three guitar concertinos, three chorales with guitar accompaniment, and other chamber works for guitar duo and string quartet.